Where To Stay In George Town When You Visit Penang

 The George Town Festival is an annual cultural festival held within the city of George Town in Penang, Malaysia.

-The old shophouses once used as warehouses are now beautifully restored boutique hotels, cafes, museums, art galleries.
+The old shophouses once used as warehouses are now beautifully restored boutique hotels, cafes, museums, and art galleries.

 Where To Stay In George Town Today